An old-fashioned fireplace isn’t only an inefficient heating source, it also can create high levels of smoke inside and outside your home.

 Pellet stoves can heat 1,000 to 2,500 sq. ft., depending on their heat-generating capacity and the size of the fuel hopper.

-Green factor: Efficiency rating of 50% to 80%, according to HPBA; among the cleanest-burning home heating appliances, it uses waste products to create energy.
+Among the cleanest-burning home heating appliances, it uses waste products to create energy.
 Some stoves can burn alternative fuels such as dried cherry pits, which you can buy in 40-pound bags from hardware and home stores.

 - Weekly maintenance, such as removing the ash, cleaning the glass, and dusting the electronics.